uvelichitel/plan9port/README.md

 -Command Edit without args after all selections place tik in last insert position.

--Tik incorrect positioning after executing Load fixed
+-Tik incorrect positioning after executing Load fixed.

--Few cosmetic changes due to my own tastes
+-Few cosmetic changes due to my own tastes.

 This is a port of many Plan 9 libraries and programs to Unix.